 The budget highlighted the Liberal commitment to Aboriginal midwifery and supporting culturally appropriate care, including funding for care provided by:

 • Dilico Family Health Team Clinic in Fort William First Nation

 • Kenhte:ke Midwives in Tyendinaga Mohawk Territory

 • Onkwehon:we Midwives in Akwesasne

 • Shkagamik-Kwe Health Centre in Sudbury

 • Southwest Ontario Aboriginal Health Access Centre in London

 Along with these investments, the government is also providing development grants to Indigenous communities across the province who are exploring the renewal and restoration of midwifery in their communities.

 There was no commitment in the budget to address the gender pay gap for midwives in Ontario.
 However, we continue to move forward with our case at the Human Rights Tribunal of Ontario.
-Closing arguments for the case will be heard by the Tribunal on June 8 and 9 – mark your calendars, all are welcome to attend.
+Closing arguments for the case will be heard by the Tribunal on June 8 and 9.